Google Sheets

 .

-First, I create a sheet with columns profileId
+First, you create a sheet with columns profileId

 , email